On KWB Theory and Practice

 If we can assert that Keyword Information (long tail or otherwise) is scattered throughout the web, then certainly many “lists” of things that people are interested in also exist in these domains.

-With the popularity of deep learning algorithms, and the libraries that enhance the common man to explore deep learning (at least at a base level using Python for example), we can envision a possibility to finally solving the issue of finding these hidden lists on the web – at least insofar as Keyword Buttons Development is concerned.
+With the popularity of deep learning algorithms, and the libraries that enhance the common man to explore deep learning (at least at a base level using Python libs for example), we can envision a possibility to finally solving the issue of finding these hidden lists on the web – at least insofar as Keyword Buttons Development is concerned.

-Many dictionary sites do a good job of finding content that is related to the definitions of the words, but not to a more abstract concept as a “connected list”, that is lists of nouns, proper nouns, or even concepts, that are categorized under a given “list title”.
+Many dictionary sites do a good job of finding content that is related to the definitions of the words, but not to a more abstract level as a “connected list”, that is lists of nouns, proper nouns, or even concepts, that are categorized under a given “list title”.

 So by invoking search on the web, where various domains have many lists, presumably of “identical or near identical composition”, that is if a person is interested in “Dogs” for example, it is likely the Dog lover will have a list of Dogs on their site (or maybe not), and other Dog Lovers, may also have lists or links to lists of dogs.